• Home

 Stay tuned

 Midjourney is still in beta and under very active development, so things are changing fast.
-The developers are testing a more normal web app, which is really exciting.
+The new web app makes Midjourney a lot easier to use, but the developers are still adding features.
 Hopefully, over the next while, they'll also introduce features that allow Midjourney to fit better as part of a workflow—maybe even with Zapier support.

 Related content: